stroooooom/Python-game/README.md

-This game created with Python and cocos2d library
+This game created in Python with cocos2d library